-HealthInfo Canterbury
+HealthInfo Waitaha Canterbury

 Advance care planning (ACP) is the process of thinking about, discussing and writing down your wishes about the type of medical care and treatment you want to receive in the future.
-In particular, towards the end of your life or when you can't make your own decisions.
+In particular, towards the end of your life or when you cannot make your own decisions.

 Your advance care plan records your preferences and wishes for health care at the end of your life.
-You should complete your advance care plan with the help of your GP, practice nurse or specialist team.
-It should be the result of your thoughts and discussions with your whānau/family and loved ones.
+You should complete your advance care plan with the help of your general practice team or specialist team.
+It should be the result of your thoughts and discussions with your whānau (family) and loved ones.

-If you make a plan, it's very important that you give copies to your whānau/family and loved ones.
+If you make a plan, it is very important that you give copies to your whānau and loved ones.
 You should also keep a copy somewhere that you and those who live with you know about.
 For example, with your enduring power of attorney, will and other important documents.

 You can do advance care planning a step at a time and at your own pace.
 The important steps are thinking about and talking about your wishes, writing them down and sharing them.